jjj333-p/root-bible/README.md

 5. there is 11 months and a 12th month, comprised of either 13 or 14 days depending on whenever the year number's bottom 2 bits are both zero
 6. morguildir can split LDA in 32
 7. Plate has second came in day 0, on this day in our weed smoking lord
+8. You shall not implement state resolution v1